 The last waterfall we encountered featured an incense-burning shrine.
 It could very well be the first time we witnessed (and smelled) such a juxtaposition of a little shrine right next to a waterfall.

 While this area can get quite hot and humid, we felt refreshed by the cooling effects of the water.
-And thus for its interactivity and scenic allure, we gave this falls a spot on our list of China’s best.
+And thus for its interactivity and scenic allure, we gave this falls a spot on our list of the best China waterfalls.

 This pleasingly percolating waterfall sat at the heart of the Jiuzhaigou Nature Reserve in the north end of the Sichuan Province.